MicrosoftDocs/windows-insider/wip/at-home/feedback.md

 ### Achievements section

 In the **Achievements** section, you'll see all the badges you've earned as a Windows Insider from flighting, Quests, and more.

+### Advanced Diagnostics section

+In the **Advanced Diagnostics** section, you can save a copy of diagnostics to your device.
+Choose either default or custom diagnostics and the category, subcategories, and type of problem from the dropdowns, then start your recording.

 ### Your account